-A bona-fide celebrity in his native Turkey (yes, the kind that gets stopped by fans on the street) Ozman has played explosively popular roles in eight TV shows, clocking a total of over 140 television episodes in that country alone.
+A celebrity in his native Turkey, Ozman has played explosively popular roles in eight TV shows, clocking a total of over 200 television episodes in that country alone.

 When he's not helping industry professionals like you to realize their creative goals, you can find Ozman laboring over legos with his two lovely daughters, deciphering grocery lists given by his lovely wife, or out sailing with a pair of his thespian buddies.

 Book Ozman now to experience the professionalism and dedication he will bring to your project.

 |1957: Ozman Sirgood was born as Osman Soykut in Ankara, Turkey.

 During the early years, his father, a bank manager, served as a role model for reliability while his mother, the artistic type, would influence Ozman's future creative fire.

 1966: Ozman's family moved to Frankfurt, Germany, where he attended Frankfurt International School, largely populated by children from US military families.
 The next three years formed his core personality: the uprooted, universal outlook of a world citizen, tempered by German social pressures, and comfort in the American way of life.

 1970: Ozman attended private school at TED Ankara Koleji High School, modeled after British boarding schools, where he wore a full uniform and looked like a student from Hogwart's.